Korjubzot/weather-app/README.md

 ## How to Use

-To use Weather App, clone the repo and run the development server in your local environment.
+To use Weather App, there are two options.
+You can use the [live site](https://weather-app-bwalker.netlify.app/) for the easiest use, or clone the repo and run the development server in your local environment.

 1. Clone the repository: